In my stagecraft, my aim has been radical authenticity.

-As stage artist, I’m willing to make myself vulnerable, improvise and show what’s possible.
-I’m a painter, a scene-maker.
-My audience sees a scene unfold through me, witnesses me open and reach into my heart and opens its own heart.
-With tools I’ve collected from vocal studies, the theater, countless stage outings and most keenly from life, I inform my every gesture, movement, glance and articulation with my humanity and with my love.
-I bring a broad palette of expression and color to my songs.
+As stage artist, I’m willing to make myself vulnerable and show what’s possible using the tools I’ve collected from vocal studies, the theater, countless stage outings and most keenly from life to inform my every gesture, glance and movement.

-My art is an art of nuance.
-I use my body to channel air through space, my intelligence to communicate what someone has composed lyrically and musically, and my spirit to set it free.
+I traffic in the art of nuance.
+I use my body to channel air through space, my mind to communicate what someone has composed lyrically and musically, and my spirit to set it free.
 I like to chuckle, choke, whisper, sigh, growl, breathe and moan.
 I like to sit, stand, bend, twist, and face the audience with my back.

 I’m a painter, a scene-maker.
-I want my audience to see a scene unfold through me.
-I use tools I’ve brought from vocal studies and theater, using a singing voice as well as a “Sprechstimme,” (speaking voice) to turn songs into “un drame condense,” a mini-drama.
-Going first by words and then by melody, and using a broad palette of expressions, I seek to bring color to my songs and thereby to illuminate my subject, the atmosphere, and the age.
+My audience sees a scene unfold through me, sees me open and reach into my heart.
+Using a singing voice as well as “Sprechstimme,” (a speaking voice), I turn songs into “un drame condense,” a mini-drama.
+Drawn to a song first by words and then by melody, and using a broad palette of expressions, I seek to bring color to my material and to illuminate my subject, the atmosphere and the age.

 I’m a preservationist.
 From the moment I came upon the songs of early 20th century Europe – inventive, fresh, daring, lyrical, ironic, dark, sexy – I was hooked.
 I became committed to the preservation of this music, to the authentic re-interpretation of these lyrics, in my own time.